Alwyn Bramley-Moore

 Alywn Bramley-Moore (July 3, 1878 - April 4, 1916) was a provincial politician, author and soldier from Alberta, Canada.
 He served as a Liberal member of the Legislative Assembly of Alberta from 1909 to 1913, as part of the governing Liberal caucus.
 After his political career he served in the Canadian Expeditionary Force in World War I from 1914 to his death in 1916.

 Early life

 He was the son of the Rev. William Bramley-Moore, of 26 Russell Square, London, educated at Malvern College which he left in summer 1895.
 That year he emigrated to Canada, initially settling at Sarnia, Ontario.
 He homesteaded a farm near Lloydminster, Alberta, and had an interest in coal mine there.
 He moved to Edmonton in 1910.

 Bramley-Moore met and married Ellen Nellie Grieve (1877–1950).
-They had two daughters and one son William, later a prominent Edmonton doctor.
+They had three daughters — Laura, Dorothy and Gladys — and two sons — Alfred, the oldest child, and William, later a prominent Edmonton doctor.
 (William Bramley-Moore (1906–1976) is the namesake of an Edmonton park.)